 Coir rolls and mattresses can be the ideal technique for establishing marginal vegetation around lake edges, streams and rivers banks; they are cost effective and a suitable alternative to hard revetments.
 They are simple to place, easy to use and even introduce to an existing system.
 Coconut coir logs or coir rolls have been used for rebuilding ventures, adjustment regions and development work and have a life expectancy of about 2 – 5 years after which the root structure is incorporated into the bank which results in stabilisation.

-At Terraqua, we often use pre-planted coir rolls in our projects for mitigation purposes such as the rapid establishment of water vole habitat.
+We often use pre-planted coir rolls in our projects for mitigation purposes such as the rapid establishment of water vole habitat.

 Coir maintains excellent air porosity even when saturated and gives better crops with faster developing roots and more flowers per plant when used correctly.

 Coir has excellent water retention qualities – better than peat and other growing media.
 This has obvious advantages in dry climates or at times when plants can’t be watered frequently such as in transit to market.

 Coir absorbs moisture immediately, even from a dry state, thus plants growing in coir tend to recover better and more quickly from dry conditions.